TaylorSchmautz/Rest-api-implementation/README.md

 -Get will require no additional informaton from the user.

 -Post will require
-Header	name=Content-Type	value=application/json

-The body will require {“firstname”: “John”, “lastname”:“Doe”, “phone”:“403-555-1234”} type format.
+Header will require, name=Content-Type	value=application/json & The body will require, {“firstname”: “John”, “lastname”:“Doe”, “phone”:“403-555-1234”} type format.

 I used Node.js as my language and used express as well.